dan-koller/SISwift/README.md

 let cpuArch: String = SISystemInfo.getArchitecture()

 /*
-* CPU Usage, Memory Usage and Disk Usage are all Floats between 0 and 1
+* CPU Usage, Memory Usage and Disk Usage are all floats between 0 and 1
 * 0 = 0%
 * 1 = 100%
 */